 Fraudulent sites

 Most URLs on the dark web have unrecognizable names, so it’s easy to fall for this trap — putting your private files, financial data, keystrokes, and other personal information at risk.
-My recommendation is to always use a VPN as you browse so that, in any case, your real information isn’t leaked.
+Social engineering tactics are also common, where bad actors try to get you to willingly give up sensitive information, like login details, financial information, etc.

 Surveillance